christianparizeau/bl-match/README.md

 # bl-match

-A web application to test and train your memory.
+A web application to train or test your memory.

 ## Preview